 As a result, the ideal approach toward integrating virtual computing into our everyday lives will be through utilizing see-through AR glasses.
 With the use of see-through AR glasses, Abrash says that this would lead to achieving what he described as ‘Full AR,’ which is augmentation that enhances your vision and hearing seamlessly in order to make you smarter and more capable, while also being “light, comfortable, stylish, power-efficient, and socially acceptable enough to accompany you everywhere you go.”

 “Full AR will not be an occasional or special case device,” Abrash says.
 “It will be your always-on helper continually aware of your surroundings, your context, and your history.
 Constantly mixing the real and virtual worlds to serve your needs and keep you connected.”

-While the Oculus Research team is hard at work on AR, Abrash notes that much of technology necessary to enable ‘full AR’ does not currently exist.
-Development in optics and displays, audio, interaction, computer vision, AI, system design, UX, and graphics all need major advancements before ‘full AR’ becomes reality and integral part of our lives.
+While the Oculus Research team is hard at work on AR, Abrash notes that much of the technology necessary to enable ‘full AR’ does not currently exist.
+Development in optics and displays, audio, interaction, computer vision, AI, system design, UX, and graphics all need major advancements before ‘full AR’ becomes reality and an integral part of our lives.

 “Despite all the attention focused on AR today, it will be 5 years at best before we’re really at the start of the ramp to widespread glasses-based augmented reality, before AR has its ‘Macintosh moment’,” he said.

-However, according to Abrash even once we’re on that ramp it may still take several more years to fully realize augmented reality’s potential, similar to how it took decades for human oriented computing to mature and reach billions of people.
+However, according to Abrash even once we’re on that ramp it may still take several more years to fully realize augmented reality’s potential, similar to how it took decades for human-oriented computing to mature and reach billions of people.